lucagiorgino/dif-hackathon-did-pilot/frontend/README.md

 - **interaction**: which reports the data of a connection between two DIDs
 - **review**: this is the real review a DID can do about another one.

-Review is set as a sub path of an interaction and only the author and the recipient of the last one can write a review.
+Review is set as a sub-path of an interaction and only the author and the recipient of the last one can write a review.

 ### Protocols, Not Standards
-By thinking about what a review could be and make it more interoperable and accessible through DWNs, we believe that the **DIF Trust Establishment spec** could play a significant role to have a standard way to do attestations.
+By thinking about what a review could be and making it more interoperable and accessible through DWNs, we believe that the **DIF Trust Establishment spec** could play a significant role in having a standard way to do attestations.

 ## Future steps
 During the development of this project, we thought about its criticisms and there could be some problems:
-- design a system to de/incentivize users to write fake/true reviews to the network (example of possible solutions: define an achievement program, add some fees to add a review and making less affordable fake ones, etc...)
+- design a system to de/incentivize users to write fake/true reviews to the network (example of possible solutions: define an achievement program, add some fees to add a review and make less affordable fake ones, etc...)
 - ...